 Research and articles

-Inquisitive about inquiry?
-Loaded with cognitive load?
-Part 1 (from Mathematics Teaching 270, 2020) Mike Ollerton, Jude Stratton and Anne Watson discuss the limitations of cognitive load theory and the forms of thinking promoted by inquiry.
+(Mathematics Teaching 270, 2020) Mike Ollerton, Jude Stratton and Anne Watson on the limitations of cognitive load theory and the forms of thinking promoted by inquiry.

 This is our reading list of books, chapters, PhD theses and articles from research journals about inquiry in mathematics classrooms.
 Topics covered include the nature of mathematical inquiry, classroom practice, outcomes of inquiry learning, and training for teachers in inquiry methods.
 In April 2021 we updated the reading list with suggestions from Hollie Walton.
 Hollie is a teacher of mathematics and is studying students' experiences and perceptions of Inquiry Maths for a Masters degree at the University of Cambridge (UK).

 Contact Inquiry Maths with suggestions to include on the reading list.